annguyen9461/annguyen9461.github.io/_projects/quad.md

     content: |
       ## PROCESSING IMU DATA FOR ROLLING

-      To determine when and how to propel the quadruped robot in rolling mode, we process accelerometer and gyroscope data from the ISM330DHCX sensor via I²C on a Raspberry Pi 5.
+      To determine when and how to propel the quadruped robot in rolling mode, I process accelerometer and gyroscope data from the ISM330DHCX sensor via I²C on a Raspberry Pi 5.

       The key goal is to compute the **tilt angle** of the robot using acceleration in the Y and Z axes: